Ankan1998/Stylize/README.md

 # Stylize
-Webapp for Style Transfer made with Pytorch and Streamlit Library
+This is a Webapp made with Streamlit library.
+TransformerNet is used to implement neural style Transfer in Pytorch.
+There are four types of styles at the moment.
+There is option to "DOWNLOAD" the stylized image

 ### Sample